CacimarTutor/behave-selenium-allure_testing/README.md

 	* scoop install allure

 #### Additional Requirements
-* Download chrome drive to be used with selenium at https://chromedriver.chromium.org/downloads
+* Download chrome driver to be used with selenium at https://chromedriver.chromium.org/downloads
 * Create a folder in C:\ drive known as bin and copy the downloaded driver
 * Add this folder(C:\bin) to the path environment using the procedure at https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/
 * Install jenkins from https://www.jenkins.io/